discogerm/guillermoarriadevoe.com/README.md

 1.  **Add Contentful environment variables**

-    Create a [Contentful](https://www.contentful.com) account if you don't have one, then create an .env file in the main directory with the following two variables.
+    Create both a [Contentful](https://www.contentful.com) account and a new a API key.
+When you're done, create a new .env file in the main directory with the following two variables.

     ```sh
+    # sample values
     CONTENTFUL_ACCESS_TOKEN=xz7BD_x3-0abv-cilmaq0c2fFHblKrZZXaha5k6QM
     CONTENTFUL_SPACE_ID=k10e2ml19krm8
     ```